Jon Stewart Blasts Lawmakers In Hearing For Sept. 11 Victim Compensation Fund

 The hearing came just hours before the full House was set to vote on a civil contempt resolution against Attorney General William Barr and former White House counsel Don McGahn.

-Stewart spoke alongside Luis Alvarez, a retired detective and 9/11 responder from the New York Police Department who suffers from Sept.
-11-linked cancer.
+Stewart spoke alongside Luis Alvarez, a retired detective and 9/11 responder from the New York Police Department who has cancer linked to the 9/11 attacks and the aftermath.

 Can't see the video?
 Click here.